fon-tv/deploy/README.md

-# SWARM Django NodeJS Deployment Configuration
+# SWARM Django NextJS Deployment Configuration

-This repository contains the deployment configuration for the NodeJS application using Docker Swarm.
+This repository contains the deployment configuration for the NextJS application using Docker Swarm.
 The setup includes admin panel(Django), Redis for caching and Nginx as reverse-proxy.

 ## Architecture Overview